 Option 4: Use the Android SDK (root only with USB Debugging enabled)

 If you have rooted your Android and happen to have enabled USB Debugging on the device before you lost the ability to use the screen, you’re in luck.
-You can simply install the Android SDK on your computer, then use an ADB command to wipe data.
+You can simply install the SDK Tools or Android SDK on your computer, then use an ADB command to wipe data.

 - From the platform tools folder, type:

 If you see a message that says “Done wiping /data“, you have wiped data from the device.

 Of course, there are many places that replace phone and tablet screens.
 People who are savvy enough may want to purchase a replacement screen from one of many websites that sell and replace them.
 There are also do it yourself sites that show you how to replace the screen.
 There is always a chance that may not work though, and it’s a very expensive way to find that out.

 Last but not least, you can physically damage the device.
 Smash it into little bits.
 Some people believe that there is no real way to be sure the device is damaged to the point where data is not recoverable.
 But who is going to bother messing with your smashed up device just to see your pictures from Christmas 3 years ago?